MPIDR/GWDG-HPC/Readme.md

 ### Permission settings

-The previous command showed a series of *persmission flags* associated with each file in our current directory.
+The previous command showed a series of permission settings associated with each file in our current directory.

-The first character indicates the special permission flag, that can either be `d` for directory, `-` for a normal ﬁle, or `l` for a symlink.
-We will not focus on this now.
-More important are the other positions:
+The first character indicates the special permission flag.
+This can be `d` for directory, `-` for a normal ﬁle without special persmission, `l` for a symlink, etc.[1] We will focus on the characters in the other positions:

 | Position | Permission | User type         |
 |----------|------------|-------------------|